-13. Work in both loops: Continuing with Black, ch 1.
+13. Continuing with Black, ch 1.
 Sc in next 2 sts.
 With Wine, sc2tog.
-Sc in next st. *With Black, sc in next 3 sts.
-With Wine, sc2tog.
+Sc in next st. *Switch to Black, sc in next 3 sts.
+Switch to Wine, sc2tog.
 Sc in next st* work 5 times.
-(29 sts) Cut Wine.
+Join.
+(29 sts)

 Stuff the ornament very full and firmly.
 To make sure your ornaments are more round shaped and less cylinder shaped, you will need to strategically stuff, making sure the center has a bit more stuffing than the top and bottom.

 15. Sc2tog 9 times.
 Sc in last st. Join.
 (9 sts)

 Using the tail and a darning needle, sew a running stitch around the remaining 9 sts and cinch tight to close.
 Insert your needle 1/2″ away from where your yarn is left off, across the very middle center of the ornament (to make the hanging loop on top).
 Weave in your ends to keep the loop from pulling tight or loose.

 From here you can add your embellishments.
 I went to Joann and found various fun things to add like twine, string, berries, evergreen sprigs and pinecones.
 Glue them in place with hot glue.